jlgerber/cpp_happy_fun_time/session_02/session02.md

 ### Declaration

 When you name a variable and define its type, that is a declaration.
+You can declare a variable without explicitly giving it an initial value.

 #### Example